Enitano/printf/README.md

 First group project
-Group members - Enitan Osunsanya and Joshua Ndan Project name - Printf this project will give hands on experience in git collaborations as software engineers
+Group members - Enitan Osunsanya and Joshua Njan Project name - Printf
+This project will give hands on experience in git collaborations as Software Engineers